 Auditors should ask how nonconforming material is identified and then verify that the procedure states this.
 Searching for deviations from the procedure is easy if the procedure was not well written, but these are audit findings of little value.
 Quality Managers should address this issue when they write the procedure.
 What is far more important is to verify that everyone is segregating nonconforming material immediately.

 - Red bins are your “friend” and they belong on the floor.

 - Yellow typically indicates that something is waiting to be inspected.

 - Green typically means that something passed inspection and has been accepted.

-Auditors should look for any situations where multiple parts are in the process of being inspected at the same time.
+Auditors should look for situations where multiple parts are in the process of being inspected at the same time.
 Unless inspection is automated and involves a fixture, I don’t recommend allowing an inspector to inspect more than one part at a time.

 As an auditor, once I have verified that the product is adequately identified and segregated, then I look to see how nonconformities are dispositioned.
 That is the subject of a future blog.
 If you have a quarantine area that is bursting with rejected components and incorrectly built products, you need to read our next blog (http://bit.ly/MDA-Blog) about the control of nonconforming materials.